Aditinegi97/CloudSecurity-/README.md

 math Web application, We have further use Different security services integrated with our App building services.
 Here is the overview of the services that i used to ensure the Confidentiality , Integrity and Accessibility (COI traids)

+*This is just a document as it gives you a insight about Security services in aws*